pixelgrb/esphome-emporia-vue-utility/docs/installing_esphome.md

 So when you hear someone say "a device running ESPHome", what they really mean is "a device running firmware built with ESPHome".

 There are multiple ways to do this and much of the documentation out there is difficult for new comers.
 This document walks you through:
-- the high level of ESPHome
+- The high level of ESPHome.
-- the two of the ways to use ESPHome to build and flash the firmware for this project
+- The two of the ways to use ESPHome to build and flash the firmware for this project.

 ## Overview